Leopeter51212/GUI-for-Arduno-controlled-neopixel-ring/README.md

 All LED will be off and all check boxes will be set to unchecked state.

 #### **Change brightness**
-If you want to change the brightness of the LED rings, please change it in the Arduino code global variables declare part:
+If you want to change the brightness of the LED ring, please change it in the Arduino code global variables declare part:
 ```
 #define BRIGHTNESS  50
 ```